felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ```
 camunda.optimize.engine.import.process-definition-xml.page.size.min=1
 ```
-* Overwrites the maximum page size for historic activity instance fetching.
+* Overwrites the minimum page size for historic activity instance fetching.
 ```
 camunda.optimize.engine.import.activity-instance.page.size.min=50
 ```

 ## Queries

-* States the maximum number of values that are shown for the user in the variable filter selection.
+* States the maximum number of values that are shown to the user in the variable filter selection.

     ```
 camunda.optimize.variable.max.valueList.size=15